 Before you plan your trip to Tokyo, check with your government’s official travel guidelines and follow any recommendations listed.
-You'll also want to view the extended forecast for Tokyo and be aware of any possible natural disasters such as tsunamis or typhoons.
-Knowing the extended forecast will also give you an idea of the seasonal clothing you'll need to pack.
+You'll also want to view the extended forecast for Tokyo and be aware of any possible storms, the extended forecast will also give you an idea of the seasonal clothing you'll need to pack.

 No safety guide is perfect and it's best to research various aspects of Tokyo safety as you get ready for your trip.
 Experienced traveler or not, being in the know of an unfamiliar city is always a good thing.